Puhi8/keyboardShortcutNotes/README.md

 ## Use cases (download/offline)
 - Export your notes and share or restore them on another machine.
 - Build and install as a PWA/offline bundle from the production build (`dist`) if you want a download-and-use copy.
+- Can be used on it's [page](https://puhi8.github.io/keyboardShortcutNotes) (Note: it uses local storage to store the data)